salve-org/salve/docs/source/functions.rst

 ``make_unrefined_mapping()``
 ****************************

-This function takes a Tree Sitter ``Tree``, the normal highlight output for the code the Tree is parsed from, and a list of Tree Sitter token's to outright avoid.
+This function takes a Tree Sitter ``Tree``, the normal highlight output for the code the Tree is parsed from, a list of Tree Sitter token's to outright avoid, and optionally a logger.

 .. |br| raw:: html